scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 # Define and use Kubernetes Resources

-When it come to execution of AI tasks, either batch jobs or model serving, it is important to be able to allocate an appropriate set of resources, such as memory, GPU, node types, etc.
+When it come to execution of AI tasks, either batch jobs or model serving, it is important to be able to allocate an appropriate set of resources, such as memory, GPU, disk etc.

 For this purpose the platform relies on Kubernetes functionalities and resource definitions.
 More specifically, the run configuration may have a specific requirements for